Introduction to Polyphonic C#

 }

-This class declares two methods: a synchronous one, get()
+This class declares two methods: a synchronous one, get(), which takes

 which takes a string argument and (like all asynchronous methods)